-We send out a customer satisfaction form to a selection of tenants who have had repairs carried out recently to ask them what they thought of our service.
+We carry out a customer satisfaction survey to a selection of tenants who have had repairs carried out recently to ask them what they thought of our service.
 We also carry out regular checks to make sure that the repair operatives work to a high standard.
 This is done by choosing some completed repairs and visiting the property to look at the work.

-What if I am not satisfied with the service?
+What if I am not happy with the repair?